Auphonic Multitrack Processor

-- If you want to keep the ambience of your recordings, try to deactive the Adaptive Noise Gate, Crossgate and Speech Isolation or Dynamic Denoising.
+- If you want to keep the ambience of your recordings, try to deactivate the Adaptive Noise Gate, Crossgate and Speech Isolation or Dynamic Denoising.

-- How should I set the parameter Fore/Background?
+- How should I set the Fore/Background Parameter?

 - Set it to Background, if the whole track should be in background: background music, ambience recordings, just some background sounds, etc. See Audio Example 5 / File 2 to get an idea.

 - If you set it to Foreground, all segments/clips of this track will be in foreground and will have a similar loudness as speech tracks.
 However, each segment/clip of the track (songs, intros, etc.) will be leveled individually, therefore all relative loudness differences between clips in this track will be lost.

 - Use the option Unchanged (Foreground) if you do a lot of complex editing in your audio editor and don't want that Auphonic changes anything in this track.
 All relative volume changes are preserved in this mode and foreground/solo parts of this track will be as loud as (foreground) speech from other tracks.

 - First, try leaving it at Auto.
 Then Auphonic automatically decides, which parts of your track should be in foreground or background: Speech tracks will always be in foreground.
 In music tracks, all segments (e.g. intros, songs, background music, etc.) are classified as background or foreground segments and mixed to the production accordingly.